Visualization and Interaction for Ontologies and Linked Data (VOILA)

 - specific user groups and needs (people with disabilities, domain experts, etc.)

 Paper submission and reviewing for this workshop will be electronic via EasyChair.
-The papers should be written in English, following the Springer LNCS format, and be submitted in PDF on or before July 1, 2016.
-Paper abstracts are due by June 27, 2016.
+The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before June 1, 2018.
+Abstracts are due on on or before May 25, 2018.
+All deadlines are midnight Hawaii time.

 The following types of contributions are welcome.
 The recommended page length is given in brackets.
 There is no strict page limit but the length of a paper should be commensurate with its contribution.